TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

 tweet: "New Post on #php 🐘 blog: Effective Debug Tricks: Narrow Scoping"
 ---

-Effective debugging is not about finding the responsible line,  not about it's not about fixing the bug.
+Effective debugging is not about finding the responsible line, nor about fixing the bug.

-Effective debugging is about **getting to the minimal amount of code that is *probably* causing the error**.
+Effective debugging is about **getting to the minimal amount of code that is *probably* causing the error** with the minimal energy invested.

 ## Why it's important?